DIY Chicken and Dill Instant Noodles

 - All the convenience of a package of instant noodles, but with better ingredients and better flavor.

-- By reserving the herbs separately form the rest of the ingredients, you can stir them into the hot soup for bright, fresh, layered flavor.
+- By keeping the dill separate from the rest of the ingredients, you can stir it into the hot soup for bright, fresh, layered flavor.

-- 4 tablespoons high quality chicken base such as Better Than Bouillon
+4 tablespoons (60ml) high-quality chicken base, such as Better Than Bouillon

-- 12 ounces shredded chicken meat from 1 rotisserie chicken
+12 ounces (340g) shredded chicken meat from 1 rotisserie chicken

 Divide chicken base, peas, onion, chicken, and noodles evenly between 4 resealable glass jars.
 Season lightly with salt and pepper.
 Divide dill between 4 small zipper-lock bags and seal bags, squeezing out all of the air.
 Tuck bags into jars and seal.
 Refrigerate for up to 4 days.

 When ready to serve, remove dill packet and add boiling water to the top of the jar.
 Seal jar and let sit 2 minutes.
 Open jar, stir in dill, and serve.

 Dry Thai or Vietnamese rice noodles can be used with no prep.
 Alternatively, use precooked and chilled ramen-style noodles or fresh Italian pasta.
 Cook the fresh noodles in boiling water for 1 minute, shock in cold water, drain well, toss with 2 teaspoons (10ml) oil until coated, then proceed with step 1.